Cray-HPE/sat/docs/man/sat-showrev.8.rst

 api calls to other Cray services.
 The following list details the meaning and source of information for each field.

-Build version
-    Not implemented, so it always displays None.

 Interconnect
     Unique list of interconnect names obtained from the Hardware State Manager (HSM).